mostafashekari/ecommerce_reactjs/README.md

-Ecommerce website made by ReactJs, Redux, TailwindCss This website is completely customizable for the store you want to have
+Ecommerce website made by ReactJs, Redux, TailwindCss.

+This website is completely customizable for the store you want to have